davidben/C2SP/tlog-mirror.md

 [extended cosignature][] until all tiles contained in the new checkpoint value are downloaded and available.

-Not all witness checkpoints will necessarily have corresponding to mirror checkpoints.
+Not all witness checkpoints will necessarily have corresponding mirror checkpoints.
 The mirror's update process MAY skip witness checkpoints, e.g. if the witness checkpoints update more frequently.
 For example, suppose the witness checkpoint is first updated to tree size 100, then 200, then 300.
 If the updates